vocdoni/docs/src/architecture/services/evm-less-vochain.md

 	uint32 nonce = 2;   // account nonce for the transaction
 	string infoURI = 3; // infoURI to set
 	bytes account = 4;  // account to be changed
-}
+	FaucetPackage faucetPackage = 5; // faucet payload used on account creation }
 ```